Parametric-resonance entangling gates with a tunable coupler: Parametric-resonance gate with tunable coupler

-\textbf{Tunable coupler.} The interaction Hamiltonian in Eq.~\eqref{param-hamiltonian} describes a system of two capacitively coupled qubits.
-Parametric-resonance gates can also be implemented by coupling the qubits with a tunable coupler, an useful element to reduce the residual ZZ interaction while idling.
+The interaction Hamiltonian in Eq.~\eqref{param-hamiltonian} describes a system of two capacitively coupled qubits.
+Parametric-resonance gates can also be implemented by coupling the qubits with a tunable coupler, a useful element to reduce the residual ZZ interaction while idling.
 In this work, we implement parametric-resonance gates using a grounded tunable coupler as shown in Fig.~\ref{fig:schematic}.
-The Hamiltonian in the interaction picture of this three-body system is given by \cite{Supp}
+The Hamiltonian in the interaction picture of this three-body system is given by (see Appendix \ref{Ham_derivation})